sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

  2. test all letters and never return True

+== Subprojects ==

 === Finite languages and factor set ===

-Most of it was implemented by Franco.
-We would like to enhance it and use Rauzy castle.
+Most of it was implemented by Franco (suffix tree and suffix trie).
+We would like to enhance it and make a specific data structure (called Rauzy castle) for FiniteFactorialLanguages.
 See [[http://trac.sagemath.org/sage_trac/ticket/12225|#12225]].

 === Substitutive and adic languages ===

-There are many algorithms for language described by a sequence of substitutions.
-The particular case of morphic and purely morphic languages corresponds respectively to periodic and purely_periodic directive word.
+There are many algorithms for languages described by a sequence of substitutions (called a directive word).
+The particular case of morphic and purely morphic languages correspond respectively to periodic and purely_periodic directive words.

  * Enumeration of factors, desubstitution ([[http://trac.sagemath.org/sage_trac/ticket/12227|#12227]])
- * Factor complexity for purely morphic languages ([[http://trac.sagemath.org/sage_trac/ticket/12231/#12231]])
+ * Factor complexity for purely morphic languages ([[http://trac.sagemath.org/sage_trac/ticket/12231/|#12231]])
- * Equality for purely morphic language (following J. Honkala, CANT, chapter 10)
+ * Equality for purely morphic languages (following J. Honkala, CANT, chapter 10)

 == TODO list ==